oVirt/ovirt-site/source/blog/2013-10-02-hello-world.html.md

 file will be rendered using asciidoctor whereas the rest of the `.md` files will be markdown.)

-Also, anything marked as `draft: true` in the frontmatter metadata (the block at the top) will not be published.
+Also, anything marked as `published: false` in the frontmatter metadata (the block at the top) will not be published.
+Blog articles dated in the future will also not be published, but will be included in the site build once that date has passed.